OPKO Health Inc. (OPK) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Blackrock Inc. with over 37.63 million shares valued at $148.63 million.
 The investor’s holdings represent 5.62% of the OPK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 34.45 million shares valued at $136.08 million to account for 5.14% of the shares outstanding.
 The other top investors are State Street Corporation which holds 22.87 million shares representing 3.41% and valued at over $90.33 million, while Oracle Investment Management Inc holds 1.97% of the shares totaling 13.17 million with a market value of $52.03 million.

-OPKO Health Inc. (NASDAQ: OPK) is 12.41% higher on its value in year-to-date trading and has touched a low of $1.12 and a high of $6.47 in the current 52-week trading range.
+OPKO Health Inc. (NASDAQ: OPK) is 24.05% higher on its value in year-to-date trading and has touched a low of $1.12 and a high of $6.47 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The OPK stock was last observed hovering at around $4.44 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $8.25 for the next 12 months.
-It is also 55.6% off the consensus price target high of $10.00 offered by 5 analysts, but current levels are 31.69% higher than the price target low of $6.50 for the same period.
+The OPK stock was last observed hovering at around $4.64 in the last trading session, with the day’s gains setting it 0.26% off its average median price target of $8.25 for the next 12 months.
+It is also 51.0% off the consensus price target high of $10.00 offered by 5 analysts, but current levels are 24.62% higher than the price target low of $6.50 for the same period.

 OPKO Health Inc. (OPK) Analyst Forecasts